bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/ANSWERS.md

 2.

+After a component completes it's mounting phase, componentDidMount() is called, if present within the component.
+Whatever instructions are included within that method are then carried out.
+This is useful if setting state with information that might take longer to retrieve than the component will take to render.

 3.
 A higher-order component is a composition pattern used to have a re-usable way to extend Component logic to any component passed into the HOC as an argument.